SRamMohith/coursera-repo/README.md

-# coursera-repo
+# Welcome
-A repository containing the files related to the web development course on coursera
+This is a repository containing the files related to the web development course on coursera